How CS:GO Pros Sit

 Choose the Right Chair

 Before we get into the placement of everything on your desk, you need to know that your chair will play a big part in how you sit.
 Depending on the type of chair you have, you may be comfortable for hours or give yourself a bad back after ten minutes or so.
-We’ve reviewed a few chairs, including the GTRacing Gaming Chair, but the one that’s right for you depends on your needs.

 The things to look out for in a good gaming chair are neck and lumbar support, as well as metal supports.
 As long as your chair has these, it should be comfortable for long periods of time.
 If it's made entirely of plastic or has a short backrest, then you might need to upgrade to a new one.